scritcash/scrit-whitepaper/scrit-whitepaper.md

 network communication protocol, with very short encrypted packages that is proxy capable, makes it censorship resistant against network filters.

-It is not permissionless for mint operators, but it can be combined with permissionless backings like Bitcoin, creating a second-layer solution with very interesting properties, that make it a good fit for user-to-machine and machine-to-machine (micro-)payments.
+It is not permissionless for mint operators (a new mint needs the permission of the quorum $m$ of the existing mints to join), but it can be combined with permissionless backing like Bitcoin, creating a second-layer solution with very interesting properties, that make it a good fit for user-to-machine and machine-to-machine (micro-)payments.

 Its trust model makes Scrit very suitable as a value transfer system, but it should not be viewed as a long-term store of value.